Evaluating New Sapience

 A: Yes (fortunately).
 Although it requires looking at the problem from a fresh perspective (more difficult for those steeped in current stochastic based approach to AI) the basic logic of our approach is straight-forward and easily grasped once one looks at the problem from a fresh perspective.
 A guide to that perspective is described in “The New Sapience Thesis.”

 Q: Granted, the approach is plausible but there have been previous attempts to represent knowledge in computers and they failed to scale.
-What is the fundamental difference between Modeling Intelligence and semantic networks or rule-based expert systems?
+What is the fundamental difference between CKM and semantic networks or rule-based expert systems?